Banfi Brunello Ambassador Club

 Castello Banfi Wine Resort in Val d'Orcia

-When you visit the Val d'Orcia, the resort must therefore be the right one, and Castello Banfi Wine Resort is the perfect place for your holiday in Tuscany whether you want to give yourself a few days of relaxation and well-being, You want to dedicate yourself to the many planned activities. in programma.
+When you visit the Val d'Orcia, the resort must therefore be the right one, and Castello Banfi Wine Resort is the perfect place for your holiday in Tuscany whether you want to give yourself a few days of relaxation and well-being, You want to dedicate yourself to the many planned activities. scheduled.

 What distinguishes the Castello Banfi Wine Resort from other resorts in Val d'Orcia in Tuscany is the masterful combination of old-world environments and modern comfort, warm hospitality and meticulous attention to detail.
 This enchanting wine resort in the Val d'Orcia in Tuscany is a luxury oasis set in an authentic medieval village in the heart of the Val d'Orcia, offering a refined and exclusive retreat where relaxation becomes an art.
 Both the private spaces such as rooms and suites, and the common areas such as the Reading Room, the Pergola, the Wellness Room and the Pool are designed to pamper guests at any time of their day in perfect harmony with the surrounding nature.